It’s your landlord’s responsibility to make basic repairs to your apartment. For instance, your landlord must fix issues like:

 • No heat or hot water

 In New York City, a landlord has 24 hours to fix “immediately hazardous” conditions, like heat or ovens or sinks that don’t work at all.
 They have 30 days to fix “hazardous conditions” like leaking ceilings or roaches.
 “Non-hazardous conditions” like peeling paint must be fixed within 90 days.
-View a full list of what problems a landlord is required to repair>
+Review a full list of problems a landlord is required to repair, what fines your landlord could pay for not fixing them, and how long your landlord has to fix them.

-You can also send a letter to your landlord requesting repairs.
-Include a list of all the repairs needed and a reasonable date that you’d like the repairs completed by.
+You can also send a letter to your landlord asking for repairs.
+Include a list of all the repairs you need and a reasonable date that you’d like the repairs completed by.

-You may want to send this letter return receipt so that you have proof that your landlord received your letter.
+You can send this letter "return receipt" if you want proof that your landlord received it.

 Keep a copy and add this letter to your "record".